Innovators-for-Purpose/tlai/README.md

-website for Think Like AI game in early stages of developement aims to make TLAI accessible to a wider audience
+website for Think Like AI game;
+in early stages of developement;
+aims to make TLAI accessible to a wider audience;